 8. Bon Appetit!

 You can try bliny during your Moscow tours in a high-class restaurant or in a fast-food kiosk (There're many of them scattered around the city, the most popular chain is called "TEREMOK").
-You can also visit a Russian family with your Moscow tour guide and have a bliny-making master class.
+You can also visit a Russian family with your Moscow tour guide and have a bliny-making master class to add to your Moscow 3 day tour.